stencila/website/src/learn/integrations/converters.md

 ![Stencila Encoda](/learn/img/convert.png){style="display: inline; width: 12%; margin: 0 auto; padding-right: 1em; padding-bottom: 1em; float: left;" }

-> "A codec is a device or computer program for encoding or decoding a digital data stream or signal.
-Codec is a portmanteau of coder-decoder. - [Wikipedia](https://en.wikipedia.org/wiki/Codec)

 Encoda provides a collection of codecs for converting between, and composing together, documents in various formats.
 The aim is not to achieve perfect lossless conversion between alternative document formats; there are already several tools for that.
 Instead the focus of Encoda is to use existing tools to encode and compose semantic documents in alternative formats.

 ## Install